 Why Adults Love It: This resort offers plenty of educational opportunities and lessons in conservation for eco-minded parents.
 But it also provides time for sipping watermelon water by the chemical-free pool overlooking the Golfo Dulce and Pacific Ocean.

-5. Royalton Bavaro Resort and Spa, Dominican Republic
+14. Royalton Bavaro Resort and Spa – Punta Cana, Dominican Republic

-Situated on Bavaro Beach, Royalton Bavaro is a new all-inclusive family resort in the Dominican Republic.
-It opened in January, 2018.
+Situated on Bavaro Beach, Royalton Bavaro is a newer all-inclusive family resort in the Dominican Republic, having opened in January 2018.

 Accommodations: The resort offers 730 rooms, each with signature DreamBeds, rain showers and views of gardens or the ocean—or even swim-up rooms.